 As well as the myriad of diseases which can spread far and wide, large scale beekeeping actually pushes out native pollinators due to the sheer numbers of honey bees competing for the same resources.

-Other cruel practices involve clipping the queen’s wings so she cannot take the colony elsewhere and selective breeding focusing on maximising honey production can weaken the bee’s immune systems compounding the stresses on the hive.
+Other cruel practices involve clipping the queen’s wings so she cannot take the colony elsewhere and selective breeding focusing on maximising honey production can weaken the bee’s immune system compounding the stresses on the hive.

 Bogus Arguments & Lazy False Equivalence